Environmental Science Interpretive Center

 - Offer rock samples they can touch and develop an exhibit on how granite is formed.

-- USGS or Tahoe Rim Trail as possible exhibit partners.
+- Develop relationships with USGS or Tahoe Rim Trail as possible partners for exhibits and expert talks or tours.

 - ASTRONOMY: Work with 2nd or 3rd grade class to build simple 3D models of constellations visible from Tahoe and hang those from the ceiling to create a permanent exhibit.